rwev/coyote.life/content/articles/published/philosophy--incerto--narrative-fallacy-soothing-stories.md

-Title: Beware the Soothing Story Category: philosophy Status: published
+Title: Beware the Soothing Story
 Category: incerto
+Status: published

 Storytelling, as human pastime, intends to braid chronological events or related facts into a sequence comprehensible and understandable.

 With the advantage of hindsight, we imbue a sense of purpose and meaning to events, even though they had no such perceivable meaning at the time.
 This storytelling offers us a fabricated sense of control, and deceitful grasp of reality.

-## "History-making in hindsight"
+## History-Making in Hindsight

 History is often the target of bending perception to build up a narrative to understand the world or to believe there is more too our experience than randomness and chaos, and that we can control the outcomes.
 The events that we can fit into a convenient explanation are those more often recalled as significant.

 > Narrativity can viciously affect the remembrance of past events as follows: we will tend to more easily remember those facts from our past that fit a narrative, while we tend to neglect others that do not appear to play a causal role in the narrative... this simple inability to remember not the true sequence of events but a reconstructed one will make history appear in hindsight to be far more explainable that it actually was - or is...

-If we come down from our hill of hindsight, an honest appraisal of historical events from _their point in time_, shows us the reality of the situation: what seems obvious in hindsight was not obvious to even the keenest, most anticipatory observers.
+If we come down from our hill of hindsight, an honest appraisal of historical events from _their point in time_, shows us the reality of the situation: what seems obvious in hindsight was not obvious to even the keenest, most anticipatory realtime observers.
 Hindsight offers an arrogant perch from which we judge our ancestors for sleeping on duty or missing what appears to us to right in front of their eyes.
 The reality of the present moment is often far more complex.

 > History is opaque.
 You see what comes out, not the script that produces events, the generator of history.
 There is a fundamental incompleteness in your grasp of such events, since you do not see what's inside the box, how the mechanisms work... the minds of the gods cannot be read just by